Right Arrow

 Interface and dashboard capabilities

 Spot AI delivers a unified cloud dashboard that consolidates all locations, enabling users to search and resolve incidents in minutes.
-The platform's Smart Search functionality allows safety teams to find specific events using natural language queries like "person without hard hat" or "fall incident," reducing investigation time from hours to seconds.
+The platform's Smart Search functionality allows safety teams to find specific events using natural language queries like "person without hard hat" or "fall incident," reducing investigation time from hours to minutes.

 Customizable dashboards reveal patterns in foot traffic, production workflows, and safety compliance across operations.
 The system supports unlimited user seats, ensuring all stakeholders—from floor operators to executives—can access relevant data without additional licensing costs.